kuzzleio/kuzzle-device-manager/doc/2/controllers/device/create/index.md

 ## Body properties

-Asset content to create.
+Device content to create.

-Assets must contains at least the following properties:
+Devices must contains at least the following properties:
-  - `type`: Asset type
   - `model`: Asset model designation
   - `reference`: Unique identifier scoped to a model

-Assets can contain custom values in the `metadata` property.
+Devices can contain custom values in the `metadata` property.

 ---